-However, in May 2019, Star Asia Group, through Star Asia Investment Corporation (Star Asia), a J-REIT, attempted to achieve a hostile takeover of Sakura General REIT Investment Corporation (Sakura REIT), another J-REIT, by seeking to convene a unitholders' meeting so as to consider the resolutions set forth in the sub-bullets of (b) above.
+In May 2019, however, in the first transaction of its kind, Star Asia Group – through Star Asia Investment Corporation (Star Asia), a J-REIT – attempted to achieve a hostile takeover of Sakura General REIT Investment Corporation (Sakura REIT), another J-REIT, by seeking to convene a unitholders' meeting so as to consider the resolutions set forth in the sub-bullets of (b) above.
 As this takeover effort unfolded, it acquired the significant attention of the market.
 Star Asia asked investors in Sakura REIT to call a unitholders' meeting, at which the cancellation of the existing AMC contract and the conclusion of a new AMC and the replacement of the executive officer of Sakura REIT would be on the agenda.
 In response to this unsolicited offer, Sakura REIT reacted with strong opposition and called on investors to oppose Star Asia's agenda items.
-Specifically, Sakura REIT submitted its own agenda for the meeting seeking to avoid having the unitholders consider the resolutions on the matters described in the sub-bullets of (b) above.
-However, Star Asia declined to include Sakura REIT's opposing agenda with its convocation notice, so Sakura REIT had no choice but to attend the meeting in order to propose a motion with respect to its position to reject Star Asia's proposals and to approve Sakura REIT's.
-At the meeting, following the unitholders' vote, Sakura REIT's agenda was rejected and Star Asia's adopted.21 Thus, while no resolutions where the deemed consent referenced above could be applied, this episode shows that a REIT unitholder having a small interest (Star Asia only held slightly more than 3 per cent of outstanding units) may be in a position to acquire control of the REIT by seeking to change the AMC and the executive officer through action at a unitholders' meeting.
+Specifically, Sakura REIT submitted its own agenda for the meeting seeking to avoid having the unitholders consider the resolutions on these matters.
+However, Star Asia declined to include Sakura REIT's opposing agenda with its convocation notice, so Sakura REIT had no choice but to attend the meeting to propose a motion with respect to its position to reject Star Asia's proposals and to approve Sakura REIT's.
+At the meeting, following the unitholders' vote, Sakura REIT's agenda was rejected and Star Asia's adopted.23 Thus, while no resolutions where the deemed consent referenced above could be applied, this episode shows that a REIT unitholder having a small interest (Star Asia only held slightly more than 3 per cent of Sakura REIT's outstanding units) may be in a position to acquire control of the REIT by seeking to change the AMC and the executive officer through action at a unitholders' meeting.
 Accordingly, it would be prudent for REITs to seriously consider and, if appropriate, implement anti-takeover measures designed to address this possibility.

 iv Financing considerations